NABUCH63/Java_UFO/UFO_Sighting_Analysis.md

 ### **Input of Search Criteria**

 The desired search criteria can be input on the webpage in any of five input boxes located on the bottom left.
-Once the data has been input, and is correctly input to match the formatting in the table, click the "Filter Table" button to initiate the search.
+Any search input is automatically used to filter the data without having to initiate a search.

 ![Webpage search input](/Pictures/Webpage_Search.png)